CUSTOM FINISHED NORTH AMERICAN HARDWOODS

 ASH AND WOOD STAIN FINISH SELECTION

 Ash wood is a very dense wood with a grain pattern that can complement or detract from the artwork.
 If the grain complements, it is a good choice because it is a less expensive wood option.
-Ash wood will vary in color and is not recommended on the clear and white finishes if consistency is important.
+Ash wood will vary greatly in color and is not recommended on the clear and pickled white finishes if consistency is important.
 It is most popular in our darker wood stains and charcoal and black finishes which will cover the inconsistencies.

 CHERRY AND WOOD STAIN FINISH SELECTION

 Cherry wood in its natural state has a light red color which makes the finish have a depth of color that cannot be achieved on other woods.
 The heartwood of cherry varies from rich red to reddish brown.
 In contrast, the sapwood is creamy white.
 Cherry will darken with age and on exposure to light.
 The wood is moderately heavy and hard.
 The clear water based finish is new and will look similar to the unfinished wood.
 Because of the variations from the heartwood and sapwood the grain and color can vary greatly.